Lower & Upper Division

+In this class students will learn the basics of modern dance utilizing the techniques of Horton, Cunningham and Limon techniques.
 Modern is a style of theatrical dance that favors the natural movement of the body derived from the expression of inner feeling.
-Its technique is based on principles of fall and recovery, contraction and release and also includes elements of chance and improvisation.
-Modern is most beneficial when taken with or as a supplement to a ballet class.
-All foundational dance movements, body alignment, balance, and coordination are built upon in a ballet class.
-Modern at SPAA will be taught in the techniques of Horton, Cunningham, Limon or Graham.
+It’s technique is based on principles of fall and recovery, contraction and release and also includes elements of chance and improvisation.
+Modern for ballet dancers must be enrolled in Ballet V or higher.

 Acting for Dancers

 Ages 12 and Up